 Chronic hypoglycemia can lead to a worn-out pancreas and type two diabetes.

 What if you need energy fast but your blood sugar is low?
-That’s where Insulin’s partner Glucagon comes in.
+That’s where insulin’s partner, glucagon, comes in.

-Your pancreas makes a second hormone called Glucagon.
+Your pancreas makes a second hormone called glucagon.
 Glucagon releases stored sugar from your muscles and liver.
-Remember in the fight or flight response, cortisol is produced to fuel your stress response.
-It does that by telling your pancreas to release Glucagon.
+Remember, in the fight or flight response, cortisol is produced to fuel your stress response.
+It does that by telling your pancreas to release glucagon.

-HORMONE HEALING TIP – BALANCE YOUR BLOOD SUGAR WITH THE THREE-PART RULE
+HOW TO BALANCE YOUR BLOOD SUGAR WITH THE THREE-PART RULE

-One part complex carbohydrate.
-One part protein.
-One part fat.
+- One part complex carbohydrate.